borgbase/ansible-role-borgbackup/README.md

 - `borgmatic_hooks`: Hooks to monitor your backups e.g. with [Healthchecks](https://healthchecks.io/).
 See [official documentation](https://torsion.org/borgmatic/docs/how-to/monitor-your-backups/) for more.
 - `borgmatic_initialization_repo`: Auto initialization of the repo on the backup server.
 Defaults to `true`
 - `borgmatic_large_repo`: Less frequent, monthly repo checking.
 Defaults to `true`
+- `borgmatic_timer`: If the variable is set, a timer is installed.
+A choice must be made between `cron` and `systemd`.
 - `borgmatic_relocated_repo_access_is_ok`: Bypass Borg error about a repository that has been moved.
 Defaults to `false`
 - `borgmatic_store_atime`: Store atime into archive.
 Defaults to `true`
 - `borgmatic_store_ctime`: Store ctime into archive.
 Defaults to `true`